Your body is not unreadable. The app is.

 The math the apps use does not work for your cycles

 Charting solves the problem because it does not depend on prediction.
 It depends on observation.
-Cervical fluid signals ovulation is approaching regardless of when in the cycle that is.
-Basal body temperature confirms ovulation has happened regardless of which day of the cycle it falls on.
-The signs are tied to hormonal events, not to calendar days, which means charting works for any cycle length and any cycle pattern.
-For couples trying to conceive, this changes the timing of intercourse from a calendar exercise into a real-time response to what the body is signaling.
+Cervical fluid signals that ovulation is approaching regardless of when in the cycle that is.
+Basal body temperature confirms ovulation has happened regardless of which day it falls on.
+The signs are tied to hormonal events, not calendar days, which means charting works for any cycle length and any cycle pattern.
 The deeper case for why this matters is laid out in the comparison of charting and apps.

-Three things that work together for PCOS & PMOS
+Three things that work together for PCOS and PMOS

 Charting your cycle